sjanhunen/dokimazo/papers/one-question.rst

 The Heart
 ---------

-.. sidebar:: Main Points

-   Christ taught that the heart is the source out from which everything flows.
-A heart that is filled with the spirit of Christ is like building on the rock.
-The works will weather the storm.
-If you want to serve God, it must be from the heart.

 When we think of this word, its natural for us to imagine a bodily organ that pumps blood.
 But the Hebrew words *leb* and *lebab*, which are translated *heart* in the Old Testament, literally mean the innermost part of something.  you will see these words used in such phrases as "the *heart* of the sea" or the "the *midst* of heaven".

 When *leb* or *lebab* are spoken of in the human context, the *heart* represents the innermost part or central part of your soul.
 Life is described, in Proverbs 4:23, as flowing out of the heart:

    Keep thy heart with all diligence; for out of it [are] the issues of life.

-Another way to say this is that the heart is like the fountain of life in a person, the place out from which the activities and actions of life flow.
+Another way to say this is that the heart is like the fountain your life flows out of.
+It drives the very activities and actions of life.

-This understanding of the heart as the source of the activity of the soul is found throughout the teaching of Jesus.
-At one point the Pharasees were giving Him a hard time for not washing His hands before eating as was their custom.
-[Consider bringing in the brief question and His answer].
+This understanding of the heart as the source of the activity of the soul is found throughout the teaching of Christ.
+At one point the Pharasees were giving Him a difficult time for not washing His hands before eating as was their tradition.
 Christ has a marvelous way of taking a question or situation that is really superficial and turning it around to teach something much deeper.
-His teaching to the Pharisees can be found in Mat 15:17-20:

-   "Do you not yet understand that whatever enters the mouth goes into the stomach and is eliminated?
-But those things which proceed out of the mouth come from the heart, and they defile a man.
-For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.
-These are [the things] which defile a man, but to eat with unwashed hands does not defile a man."
+   [Mat 15:17-20 KJV] 17 Do not ye yet understand, that whatsoever entereth in at the mouth goeth into the belly, and is cast out into the draught?
+18 But those things which proceed out of the mouth come forth from the heart; and they defile the man.
+19 For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies: 20 These are [the things] which defile a man: but to eat with unwashen hands defileth not a man.

+In other words, you're worried about being made unclean by your dirty hands.
+What about your sinful heart?
+All of the evil that proceeds out of that is defiling you.
+And no amount of washing will make you clean from that.

-In the Sermon on the Mount in Matthew 5, Christ zeros in on the heart in a series of alternating contrasts between the letter of the law and the heart desire of God that was behind the law:
+In the Sermon on the Mount in Matthew 5, Christ zeros in on the heart in a series of alternating contrasts between the letter of the law and the Spirit of God that was behind the law:

-- You have heard it said, "don't murder".
-This is the domain of the law.
-The external action.
-- But I say unto you: anyone who is angry without cause will be treated as if they had murdered.
+- You have heard it said: don't murder.
+This is the letter of the law.
+But I say unto you: anyone who is angry without cause will be treated as if they had murdered.
+This is the Spirit behind the law.

-- You have heard it said: "don't commit adultery".
-- But I say unto you: anyone who lusts has committed adultery in their heart.
+- You have heard it said: don't commit adultery.
+This is the letter of the law.
+But I say unto you: anyone who lusts has committed adultery in his heart.
+This is the Spirit behind the law.

 The Pharisees, in their attempt to not break the letter of law of God, added layer upon layer of protection around the law until it became almost unrecognizable.
 But none of this dealt with the source of the problem, the heart.
 The fact that so many layers were required to achieve a form out outward conformance is actually a testament to just how bad the heart problem was.
 Christ came to deal with the problem at its source.
-If the problem is deal with here, the law will be fulfilled as a natural outcome.
+If the problem is deal with here, fulfilling the letter of the law will be a natural outcome.

 Any true service or worship rendered to God must flow out from the heart.
 Luke 6:43-49: the parable of the wise and foolish builder.
 Who is the rock?
 Christ (or His Spirit) Where is the rock?
 (In your heart).
 This is what serving God and pleasing God is all about.